ToniDaCosta/Project-3/README.md

 - Competition: Evaluate the level of competition in the area.
 - Cost: Assess the cost of acquiring or leasing property in the selected square.

-# Consideration of Purchasing a Company in a Specific City:
+# Considering to buy a company in a specific city:

 This option involves acquiring an already established business in a particular city.
 Key considerations include: